Wilderness Road State Park

 Wilderness Road State Park was purchased in 1993.
 The park is about 310 acres that lie astride the Wilderness Road, a route carved by Daniel Boone in 1775.
 The route, which followed a buffalo trace, opened America’s first western frontier.
-Most notable in the park are the Karlan Mansion built in the 1877, a state-of-the-art visitor center and Martin’s Station, a replica of a colonial frontier fort that was on this site in 1775.
+Most notable in the park are the Karlan Mansion, built in 1877, a state-of-the-art visitor center and Martin’s Station, a replica of a colonial frontier fort that was on this site in 1775.